 - this can incentivize and reward faculty to recruit students to their labs through QSB.

-QSB admits students on the total package of their application, with the understanding that an applicant's GPA and GRE scores can impact decision dates and financial guarantees.
-Most admitted students meet or exceed the following qualifications, though exceptions may apply:
+QSB admits students on the total package of their application, with the understanding that an applicant's GPA can impact decision dates and financial guarantees.
+Strong applicants will possess the following:

 QSB admits students as part of a general cohort on the basis of overall fit to the program, including faculty interest.
 Applications are normally for Fall semester only.
 Deferrals will be considered on an individual basis, with applications due no later than seven months prior to the beginning of the semester when the student would like to begin graduate studies.